jenkinsci/newrelic-deployment-notifier-plugin/README.md

 Use the New Relic Deployment Notifier by adding it as a _Post Step_ in you Jenkins build job configuration.

 1. In your Jenkins job configuration go to the *Post-build Actions* section, click on *Add post-build action* and select *New Relic Deployment Notifications*
-2. Enter API key
+2. Create an username/password credential for the API key.
+Enter the key as the password.
-3. Select application
+3. Select an application in the dropdown list.
 4. Add any of the optional values: _description_, _revision_, _changelog_ or _user_

 If you have configured everything correctly, Jenkins will notify you New Relic account of subsequent deployments.

+It is possible to configure several applications to be notified.

 Maintainers
 ===========